+After we exited the multiplex industry when we sold our brand - 89 Cinemas - to Inox Leisures, we decided to enter the hotel industry but through the niche segment of pilgrim hospitality.
 There were no other brands with a focus on this segment and we saw that as an opportunity.
-Currently, we are located in Rameswaram
+Currently, we are located in Rameswaram and Shirdi.

-Your hotels are centred on religious circuits.
 Is expansion to other religious cities and towns on the cards?